Death and state funeral of Kwame Nkrumah: Background

 Nkurumah disappeared from the public eye in Ghana after being overthrown by a coup d’état in February 1966 and had since been living in the Guinean capital of Conakry laying low.
 Nkrumah suffered from an unknown sickness, with sources not mentioning the kind of disease.
 After he got sick, he was transferred to Bucharest, the capital of Romania, for better medication and treatment.
 However, after doctors and nurses tried their best, Nkrumah's sickness persisted, leading him to death.
 On 27 April 1972, Nkrumah died.

 Return of his body

 On July 7, the remains of Nkrumah were transported back to Ghana aboard a specially arranged Guinean Air Force aircraft.
-Following his passing, negotiations between Ghana's National Redemption Council and President Sékou Touré of Guinea facilitated the repatriation of Nkrumah's body.
-Initially, President Touré of Guinea declined Ghana's requests for the repatriation, opting instead to grant Nkrumah a state funeral in Conakry, Guinea's capital.
+Following his passing, negotiations between Ghana's National Redemption Council and President Ahmed Sékou Touré of Guinea facilitated the repatriation of Nkrumah's body.
+Initially, Touré declined Ghana's requests for the repatriation, opting instead to grant Nkrumah a state funeral in Conakry, Guinea's capital.
 All flags to be flown at half-staff in honor of the former President until his interment.
-Nkrumah's remains laid in state the following day before being transported to his home town of Nkroful for burial.
+Nkrumah's remains lay in state the following day before being transported to his home town of Nkroful for burial.